hard-nett/airdrop/zk-crates/docs/spec.md

 ### 2. Note Commitment Tree: `CommitDomain`

 This tree is dynamic and is the core state of the private ledger.
 It is constantly updated with every claim transaction.
 It serves to record the existance of all unspent notes (UTXOs) in a way that allows users to prove a note exists without revealing its contents.
-Each leaf is a **note commitment `cm`.** A commitment is computed from all the fields of a note (`d`,`pk_d`,`v`,`p`,`ψ`,`rcm`) using a binding and hiding commitment scheme (Sinsemilla in our example)
+Each leaf is a **note commitment `cm`.** A commitment is computed from all the fields of a note using a binding and hiding commitment scheme (Sinsemilla `CommitDomain` in our example):

 $$\mathrm{cm} = \mathrm{Commit}(d, \mathrm{pk}_d, v, \rho, \psi, \mathrm{rcm})$$

 > Our genesis tree is non-interactive, derived from the sinsemilla `HashDomain`, but we want to have our note commitments retain same functionality as zcash orchard protocol, which uses the `CommitDomain` for the note-commitments.